SaraAlfaraj/Udacity-Projects/README.md

 # Udacity-Projects
-This projects is part of to Udacity Data Analyst Nanodegree program.
+This projects is part of the Udacity Data Analyst Nanodegree program.